 Treat Your Condition with Vascular Surgery in MA & RI

 Treatment of vascular conditions of the heart is essential to promoting positive health.
 At Southcoast Health, we offer patient-focused care for vascular problems through a variety of procedures and surgeries.
 Our state-of-the-art vein center provides MA and RI residents with minimally invasive treatment methods.
-We specialize in caring for those with thoracic or abdominal aortic aneurysms, mesenteric vascular disease, stroke and cerebrovascular disease, renovascular hypertension, deep venous thrombosis, dialysis, pelvic congestion syndrome, thoracic outlet syndrome, varicose veins, superior vena cava syndrome, peripheral vascular disease, and pulmonary embolism.
+We specialize in caring for those with thoracic or abdominal aortic aneurysms, mesenteric vascular disease, stroke and cerebrovascular disease, renovascular hypertension, dialysis, pelvic congestion syndrome, thoracic outlet syndrome, varicose veins, superior vena cava syndrome, peripheral vascular disease, deep vein thrombosis, and pulmonary embolism.

 Am I At Risk for Vascular Disease?

 Vascular disease, which affects the blood vessels, becomes more common with age.
 Those with a vascular condition rarely show symptoms during the early stages and may be unaware that there is a problem present.
 About eight million people in the country have peripheral vascular disease (PVD), with a large percentage of them being men.
-Most of the time, the blockage originates through one or more blood clots that travel to the lungs from elsewhere in the body.
 The following factors increase the risk of vascular disease:

 - Family history of heart or vascular disease